Adriaen de Valck (1622 – p. 1676), Netherlandish

 - Memento Mori, oil on panel, Vincent Laurensz. van der Vinne (1629-1702).
 Ref.
 Gabrius Data Bank (2001 – col.) Still-life with a globe, an hourglass, papers, a book of maps, a sketch of the painter, a shawm and, inclined towards the top right hand corner, is the centre joint of a wind instrument which may be a transverse- or duct- flute (flageolet or recorder).
 A ticket reads “Memento Mori”.
 Auctioned 8 December 1996, sold (Gabrius, loc. cit.)

-German composer and theorist on musical instruments; initially chaplain and chorister at the court in Heidelberg and then in Stuttgart, he was later appointed to one of nine succentorships at Konstanz Cathedral where he educated the choirboys until he was dismissed in 1508, it is though because of his difficult temperament; his treatise Musica getuscht und Angezogen, notable for being the oldest printed treatise on musical instruments, describes and classifies musical instruments into families, and discusses notation (including tablatures for organ and lute, and recorder; born Amberg (c.1465), died p.1511.
+German composer and theorist on musical instruments; initially chaplain and chorister at the court in Heidelberg and then in Stuttgart, he was later appointed to one of nine succentorships at Konstanz Cathedral where he educated the choirboys until he was dismissed in 1508, it is thought because of his difficult temperament; his treatise Musica getuscht und Angezogen, notable for being the oldest printed treatise on musical instruments, describes and classifies musical instruments into families, and discusses notation (including tablatures for organ and lute, and recorder; born Amberg (c.1465), died p.1511.

 - [Recorders] (ca 1511), Sebastian Virdung (c.1468 – p.1511).
 From Musica getutscht und Ausgezogen, published simultaneously in both Basel and in Strasbourg.
 Ref.
 Virdung (1511: facs.
 Klaus 1983, transl.
 Hettrick 1979); Legêne (1995: 112, pl.
 5a); Hijmans (2005: 217).
 Shows a quartet of near-cylindrical (wide-bore) recorders of which there are three sizes.
 Their thumb holes are clearly indicated, and fingering charts are provided.
 These instruments, with their clearly delimited beak and beaded foot-piece, are strongly suggestive of the Dordrecht recorder, the beak and foot of which would appear to have turned tenons for just such additions.